From-Later/from-later-web/README.md

 #### 4. Add images or other files to the `/public` folder.

 If you are using images in your blog post, add the image file to the `/public/images` folder so that they will be hosted.
-Everythign in the `/public` folder gets hosted at the root domain level, so when you're putting the link in your content you can omit the '/public' part of the path.
+Everything in the `/public` folder gets hosted at the root domain level, so when you're putting the link in your content you can omit the '/public' part of the path.
 So for example if you added a file at `/public/images/my_cool_photo.jpg`, you would display it in your post as:
 ```
 ![My cool photo](/images/my_cool_photo.jpg)
 ```